nodemailer/nodemailer-web/content/transports/sendmail.md

 - **envelope** – is an envelope object *{from:'address', to:['address']}*
 - **messageId** – is the Message-ID header value

+#### Not Able to send Mail using sendmail transport ?

+If `createTransport` function is not taking up the path which by default is '/usr/bin/sendmail', make sure you have sendmail configured in your system.
+Take a look at [Source](https://www.computerhope.com/unix/usendmai.htm) (for linux/unix).

 ### Examples

 #### 1\.
 Send a message using specific binary